Pixelverk/VunderCms/readme.md

 A lot of the editing/saving action is in the wcms-admin.js file.

 # Theme building
-Creating a new site using this CMS is all replacing the theme.
+Creating a new site using this CMS is all about replacing the theme.

 This is how I plan to build new sites and page layouts quickly.